tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 -   Check the official package database for the package.
 If any version of it exists, do not submit the package.
-If the official package is out of date, flag it.
-If the official package is broken or is lacking a feature then please file a bug report.
+If the official package is out-of-date, flag it as such.
+If the official package is broken or is lacking a feature, then please file a bug report.
 -   Check the AUR for the package.
 If it is currently maintained, changes can be submitted in a comment for the maintainer's attention.
 If it is unmaintained, the package can be adopted and